Jeyakumar-05/Jeyakumar-05/README.md

 ## 🚀 Projects

 - 💬 **Chat Application**
-  Real-time chat app with unread message counts and socket support
+  A real-time communication application that enables users to exchange messages instantly over the internet.

 - 🐶 **Pet Adoption Platform**
-A web application that connects pets with loving homes.
+  A web application that connects pets with potential adopters through an online system.

-- 🔐 **Auth System**
+- 💰 **Budget Management System**
-  Secure login & authentication using JWT and cookies
+  An application designed to help users track income and expenses for better financial management.

 ---